While

 decorations.

-Once, we children experienced a high-up dogfight.
+Once, we children experienced a high-flying dogfight.
 Suddenly, plane parts

 fell from the sky.
 We took refuge in a nearby copse, held our breaths, and

-The Western front was approaching, noticeable by the increased appearance of
+The Western Front was approaching, as evidenced by the increased presence of

 low-flying fighter planes.
 One day, we children were shot at by a board gun